rodzanto/amazon-sagemaker-object-detection-railways/README.md

 To execute this lab, complete the following steps:

 #### **Dataset Preparation**
-The dataset preparation model its the same as the carried out in the LAB 1.
+The dataset preparation model is the same as the carried out in the LAB 1.

-> If you have not checked that dataset preparation process, visit the first lab.
+> If you have not checked that dataset preparation process, you can visit the first lab.

 #### **Model Training**
-Once the dataset is prepared, the training will start through the transfer learning on the pre-trained object detection model.
+Once the dataset is prepared, the training will start through the transfer learning on the pre-trained object detection model, which will replace the last layer of the pre-trained network with a new output layer that predicts the railway traffic lights.

+1. To train the model, the training container must be created.
+However, unlike the first lab, in which the training container was built, this one will use an [AWS Deep Learning Container Image](https://aws.amazon.com/es/machine-learning/containers/), which is a pre-install Docket image that allows us to skip the complex process of creating the container environment from scratch.

-1. To train the model, the [entry point script](/amazon-sagemaker-mxnet-gluoncv/entry_point/gluoncv_detect_ssd.py) needs to be executed.
-Follow the instructions in the [SSD FRSign notebook](./amazon-sagemaker-mxnet-gluoncv/Lab1_object_detection.ipynb) and use `conda_python3` as kernel to execute code cells.
-This notebook will guide you through the process for fine-tuning SSD Mobilenet (MXNet GluonCV) with SageMaker with the sample dataset from FRSign, for detecting traffic lights in railways.
+    For that, follow the instructions in the [Lab 2 - Object detection with GlounCV notebook](./amazon-sagemaker-mxnet-gluoncv/Lab2_object_detection-glounCV.ipynb) and use `conda_python3` as kernel to execute code cells.
+This will create the Estimator Object with the AWS Deep Learning Container Image configuration and start the process to fine-tuning SSD Mobilenet (MXNet GluonCV) with Amazon SageMaker.

-The notebook will show you how to create the Estimator Object with Amazon SageMaker Python SDK and how to init the training job with the `fit` function.

-This training phase will replace the last layer of the pre-trained network with a new output layer that predicts railway traffic lights.
+    The container will have the [entry point script](./amazon-sagemaker-mxnet-gluoncv/entry_point/gluoncv_detect_ssd.py), which needs to be executed to start the model training.

+    >For other purposes, visit the [Available Deep Learning Containers Images](https://github.com/aws/deep-learning-containers/blob/master/available_images.md)

 #### **Model Deployment**

-Execute the code cells of the SSD FRSign notebook related to the Deployment and inference phase.
-This will deploy a SageMaker Endpoint to generate real-time predictions on new images.
+Execute the code cells of the Lab 2 - Object detection with GlounCV notebook related to the Deployment and inference phase.
+This will deploy an Amazon SageMaker Endpoint to generate real-time predictions on new images.

 #### Detectron2 VS GluonCV

 After running both labs (LAB #1 and LAB #2), it is possible to observe that in some cases the model of the second lab could not detect relevant objects, while LAB #1, using the Detectron2 model, the results were more accurate.

-> To improve the predictions of the second model, it would be necessary to add more training time or make an adjustment to the selected dataset.
+> To improve the predictions of the second model, you could add more training time or make adjustments to the selected dataset.

 ### **LAB 3: Object tracking with GluonCV**

 #### **Overview**
 This third lab will track an object using the GluonCV's SiamRPN model through the transfern learning process.
 [See an example of the expected result](./sample_media/atocha_cut.mp4)

-To run the lab, follow the instructions in the [SSD FRSign notebook related](./amazon-sagemaker-mxnet-gluoncv/Lab1_object_detection.ipynb) to the object tracking process and use `conda_python3` as kernel to execute code cells.
+To run the lab, follow the instructions in the [Lab 3 - Object tracking with GlounCV notebook](./amazon-sagemaker-mxnet-gluoncv/Lab3_object_tracking-glounCV.ipynb) to the object tracking process and use `conda_python3` as kernel to execute code cells.
 The notebook will guide you to the following steps:

 - Take an example video and specify the coordinates of the object of interest in the first frame of the video (this is needed by the model).
 The coordinates show the region of interest where to track, and they are in the format of (min_x, min_y, width, height).